-- I am a member of the Advisory Board of the Journal of Engineering Education, 2007-2012
+- I am a member of the Board of the BCS Academy of Computing

 - I am an affiliate researcher to the Crucible network in interdisciplinary design

-- I was immensely honoured, and proud, to be the 2010 recipient of the ACM SIGCSE award for Outstanding Contribution to Computer Science Education with the citation For outstanding contributions to computing education research and inspiring a generation of computing education researchers.
+- I was immensely honoured to be the 2010 recipient of the ACM SIGCSE award for Outstanding Contribution to Computer Science Education with the citation For outstanding contributions to computing education research and inspiring a generation of computing education researchers.
 Here is a recording of my keynote address to the conference.

 - I was recognised as a Distinguished Scientist by the ACM in 2009.

 - I was invited by the trustees to become a Fellow of the Royal Society of Arts in 2008.

 - I was recognised as Senior Fellow of the Higher Education Academy in 2007.

 - I was made a National Teaching Fellow in 2005.
 Here are some photos.
 Here are details of the project I undertook with the award.

 - In November 2004 the Universidad Privada Antenor Orrego, Trujillo, Peru awarded me the title of Honorary Professor

 - I was honoured, and humbled, to be the 2003 recipient of the IEEE Computer Society Computer Science & Engineering Undergraduate Teaching Award with the citation "for sustained contributions to undergraduate computer science education through rigorous examination of teaching effectiveness and fostering and promoting research in computer science education".
 Here's a photo of all the 2003/4 award winners.